nameisfalaq/M1_funapp_gymbro/README.md

 # M1_funapp_gymbro
-The idea is to support you with workout and nutrition advice.
+The idea is to support you with your weight sustaining calorie intake data.